 The Supreme Court ruled that qualified immunity applied to Secret Service agents who had arrested a man after he challenged Vice President Dick Cheney in a Colorado mall about his Iraq policies, touching his shoulder in the process.
 The man had sued, claiming that he was arrested in retaliation for exercising his First Amendment rights.
 Justice Thomas wrote “[t]his Court has never recognized a First Amendment right to be free from a retaliatory arrest that is supported by probable cause..."
-(Photo of Secret Service agents in New Orleans by Chuck Patch, CC BY-SA 2, via Wikimedia Commons.)
+(Photo of Secret Service agents in New Orleans by Chuck Patch in Wikimedia Commons, CC BY-SA 2.0)

 In Reichle v.
 Howards, 566 U.S. 658 (2012), the U.S. Supreme Court held that two Secret Service agents, Gus Reichle and Dan Doyle, were entitled to immunity for actions that they had taken in arresting Steven Howards, whom they had probable cause to detain under the Fourth Amendment even though there were allegations that they had made the arrest in retaliation for statements that might be protected by the First Amendment.